Soumpholphakdy/tech-blog/README.md

 ## Description

-This is a tech-blog will allow users to input their thoughts into a blog and comment on on other users post.
+This is a tech-blog will allow users to input their thoughts into a blog and comment on other users post.
 This app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Deployment